mbasagoitia/data-structures-and-algorithms-python/linear-programming-approximation-algorithms/notes/approximation-algorithms/jobshop-scheduling.md

     J[k] = J[k] + T[i] (maintain heap)

 Runs in O(n log(m)) if you use a priority queue.
 The greedy algorithm doesn't always match the optimal solution, but is bounded by a factor of 2 compared to the optimum.

+Imagine you sorted the jobs in descending order before performing the greedy algorithm.
+This would give you better performance and would be bounded by a factor of 3/2 compared to the optimum.